Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Connection to interval decomposition

 \section{Connection to interval decomposition}

-In this section, we connect levelset persistent cycles to the interval decomposition of zigzag modules.
-Specifically, for a generic PL function $f$, we show that levelset persistent $\Dim$-cycles induce an entire interval decomposition for $\Hm_\Dim(\lvldgm_\Dim(f))$ (Theorem~\ref{thm:pers-cyc-ind-decomp}), and part of an interval decomposition for $\Hm_\Dim(\lvlfilt_\Dim(f))$ with the rest being from the trivial intervals (Theorem~\ref{thm:per-cyc-ind-rep-cyc}).
+In this section, we connect our levelset persistent cycles to the interval decomposition of zigzag modules.
+Specifically, for a generic PL function $f$, we show that levelset persistent $\Dim$-cycles induce the entire interval decomposition for $\Hm_\Dim(\lvldgm_\Dim(f))$ (Theorem~\ref{thm:pers-cyc-ind-decomp}), and part of an interval decomposition for $\Hm_\Dim(\lvlfilt_\Dim(f))$ with the rest being from the trivial intervals (Theorem~\ref{thm:per-cyc-ind-rep-cyc}).

-To reach the conclusions, we first define {\it representative cycles} for a simplex-wise filtration, which generate an interval submodule in a straightforward way, i.e., picking a cycle for a homology class at each position.
-Note that similar definitions also appear in works~\cite{dey2021computing,maria2014zigzag} on zigzag persistence.
+To reach the conclusions, we first define the general zigzag representatives~\cite{maria2014zigzag,DBLP:conf/soda/Dey0M25} as mentioned in \Cref{sec:pers-cyc-dfn}, which generate an interval submodule in a straightforward way, i.e., picking a cycle for a homology class at each position.